facelessuser/pyspelling/docs/src/markdown/filters/python.md

 ## Usage

+The Python filter is designed to find and return only content from comments and/or strings.
+It takes a Python buffer and returns one or more buffers containing the content of the comments and/or strings.

 When first in the chain, the Python filter will look for the encoding of the file in the header, and convert to Unicode accordingly.
 It will assume `utf-8` if no encoding header is found, and the user has not overridden the fallback encoding.